rohantarai/soacial/README.md

 # soacial
-a social community for the students of SOA Deemed to be University :)
+a social community website for the students of SOA University built with Laravel 5.3